jseale/autocomplete/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/a032938fea133db21c0d/maintainability)](https://codeclimate.com/repos/5beb899a714428026d005548/maintainability)

-# asapp_autocomplete
+# autocomplete
-The asapp_autocomplete library provides functionality to run a server that allows for queries of user-generated text strings (prefixes) and returns up to five autocompletions.
-Ranking of autocompletions is based on the frequency of customer service representative-generated message instances in a corpus of chat messages with customers.
+The autocomplete library provides functionality to run a server that allows for queries of user-generated text strings (prefixes) and returns up to five autocompletions.
+Ranking of autocompletions is based on the frequency of agent-generated message instances in a corpus of chat messages.

 ## Motivation
-This library exists as something of a 'Hello ASAPP' from Jen Seale.
-It is a response to the coding challenge provided as part of the hiring process for the position of [Machine Learning Engineer](https://jobs.lever.co/asapp-2/20112e96-2c3b-41e7-a602-61edb8e998b7).
+This library exists as a response to a coding challenge.

 ## Dependencies
 Conda 4.5.11<br />